Description: Antineoplastic, Cyclin-Dependent Kinase Inhibitor

 Indications For Use

-Before starting Abemaciclib, Verzenio makes sure your physician is aware of any allergies or medications you currently take.
-Patients who have taken Abemaciclib, Verzenio have been shown to experience bone marrow suppression which resulted in neutropenia, anemia, leukopenia, and thrombocytopenia.
+Before starting Abemaciclib, Verzenio make sure your physician is aware of any allergies or medications you currently take.
+Patients who have taken Abemaciclib, Verzenio have been shown to experience bone marrow suppression which resulted in neutropenia, anemia, leukopenia and thrombocytopenia.
 Diarrhea is a common occurrence when treated with Abemaciclib, Verzenio.
 Your physician should be monitoring you for signs and symptoms of hepatoxicity and pulmonary toxicity.

 Oral: 150mg twice daily (as a combination agent) or 200mg twice daily (as a single agent).

 Pharmacist Tips On Using

 How to Take: Can be taken with or without food.
 Make sure to swallow whole, do not crush, split or chew tablets (never ingest tablets that are broken, cracked, or not fully intact).

 Fatigue, headache, dizziness, alopecia, weight loss, diarrhea, nausea, decreased appetite, abdominal pain, vomiting, constipation, stomatitis, xerostomia, anemia, lymphocytopenia, neutropenia, thrombocytopenia, leukopenia, elevated liver enzymes, joint pain, infection, cough, fever, dehydration.